Student Wellbeing and Engagement Policy

 All members of the community are expected to conduct themselves in a manner that reflects the One-Person Policy, whilst contributing to creating a positive learning environment.
 When behaviour issues occur, they will be investigated and managed with appropriate interventions as outlined within this policy.

-The behavioural expectations of TC students are grounded in our school’s philosophy that students have far greater skills and abilities than they are generally given credit for and with the support and guidance of parents/carers and staff, they have the ability to manage their own education, behaviours and emotions.
-When a students behaviour contravenes the TC behaviour standards, we view this as a teachable moment and an opportunity to develop appropriate responses and conflict resolution strategies.
+The behavioural expectations of Templestowe College students are grounded in our school’s philosophy that students have far greater skills and abilities than they are generally given credit for and with the support and guidance of parents/carers and staff, they have the ability to manage their own education, behaviours and emotions.
+When a student’s behaviour contravenes the Templestowe College behaviour standards, we view this as a teachable moment and an opportunity to develop appropriate responses and conflict resolution strategies.

 When a student acts in breach of the behaviour standards of our school community, Templestowe College will institute a staged response, consistent with the Department’s Student Engagement and Inclusion Guidelines.
-TC is committed to the use of restorative practice for behavioural management matters.
+Templestowe College is committed to the use of restorative practice for behavioural management matters.
 Restorative practices are concerned with re-establishing equality in a relationship and restoring a damaged relationship.
-Where appropriate, parents/carers will be informed about the inappropriate behaviour and the action taken by teachers and other school staff.
+Parents/carers will be informed about the inappropriate behaviour and the action taken by teachers and other school staff.
+The only exception to this is if there are protective concerns for the student within the home, the school may deem it unsafe to report to parents.

 Disciplinary measures may be used as part of a staged response to inappropriate behaviour in combination with other engagement and support strategies to ensure that factors that may have contributed to the student’s behaviour are identified and addressed.
 Disciplinary measures at our school will be applied fairly and consistently.
 Students will always be provided with an opportunity to be heard.